tzachar/local-highlight.nvim/README.md

 ## `animate`

-If you have [snacks.nvim](https://github.com/folke/snacks.nvim) installed, `local-highligh` will use `Snacks.animate` by default.
+If you have [snacks.nvim](https://github.com/folke/snacks.nvim) installed and are using at least `nvim-0.10`, `local-highligh` will use `Snacks.animate` by default.
 In this case, only the **background** specified in `hlgroup` will be used.

 To disable animation regardless of `snacks`, just set `enabled = false`.
 All